sodabubblewine/sodabubblewine.github.io/README.md

     6. conditionals are negations of complementary conditionals,
     7. alternative denials are conditionals with negated consequents,
     8. conjunctions are negations of alternative denials,
-    9. exclusive alternations are conjunctions of alternative denials with alternations of matching components,
+    9. exclusive alternations are conjunctions of alternative denials with matching alternations,
     10. biconditionals are negations of exclusive alternations, and
     11. sequents are conditionals of conjunctions with alternations.